aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/docs/getting-started.md

 If the `REAL_TIME_ANALYTICS` configuration is set to `true`, a Flink Application will be created.
 This application needs to be in the `RUNNING` state for incoming events to be processed in real time.

+1. Locate the name of the iceberg setup job from the deployment outputs.
+Note this down for later.
+	- The name of the job is the value of `CentralizedGameAnalytics.FlinkAppOutput` when using CDK.
+	- The name of the job is the value of `flink_app_output` when using Terraform.

-1. Navigate to the AWS Console.
+2. Navigate to the AWS Console.
 Open the console for [Managed Apache Flink](https://console.aws.amazon.com/flink)

-2. Click on the **Apache Flink applications** page on the side menu.
+3. Click on the **Apache Flink applications** page on the side menu.

-3. Locate the Flink Application created by Game Analytics Pipeline.
-The name will end in `-AnalyticsApplication` or contain `ManagedFlinkConstruct`.
-Click on the blue link under Application name to navigate to the control page.
+4. Navigate to the application with the name matching the one retrieved from the step 1 output.

-4. Click on the **Run** button at the top right of the menu.
+5. Click on the **Run** button at the top right of the menu.
 Configure the Snapshots option to **Run without snapshot** when starting for the first time.
 Click on the **Run** button again to start the application.

-5. Wait for the Status to show as **Running**
+6. Wait for the Status to show as **Running**

 For more information and troubleshooting, refer to the documentation for [Run a Managed Service for Apache Flink application](https://docs.aws.amazon.com/managed-flink/latest/java/how-running-apps.html).